Heyyassinesedjari/Arabic-Speech-To-Moroccan-Sign-Language-Web-Application/README.md

 Every part of this project is sample code which shows how to do the following:

-* Create a speech to video translating arabic speech to Moroccan Sign Language (MSL) using Python.
+* Create a speech to video translating Arabic Speech (AS) to Moroccan Sign Language (MSL) using Python.
 * Create a Messenger like web application using Flask, HTML, CSS and JavaScript.

 ### Main Page of the web application: